ZhenyingZhu/StudyNotes/Azure.md

 [Integrate Azure services](https://learn.microsoft.com/en-us/azure/virtual-network/vnet-integration-for-azure-services)

 - Use Private Endpoint that connects you privately and securely to a service powered by Azure Private Link.
 Private Endpoint uses a private IP address from your virtual network, effectively bringing the service into your virtual network.
+DNS resolution in the virtual network must be configured to resolve that same host name to the target resource's private IP address instead of the original public IP address
 - Accessing the service using public endpoints by extending a virtual network to the service, through service endpoints.
 - Using service tags to allow or deny traffic to your Azure resources to and from public IP endpoints.
 - The Azure service fully manages service instances in a virtual network.
 This management includes monitoring the health of the resources and scaling with load.